bevacqua/apartment/README.md

 tools like `penthouse` don't really care about specific properties, but if you have critical content with css rules such as `animation` or `transition`, you might end up with a lot more css than what you actually need to inline in your pages.

+you can also use apartment to remove rules matching a selector string.

 # install

 ```shell